mthulin/MultSurvTests/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version, we have fixed the invalid URL in man/diabetes.Rd as requested.
+In this version, we have fixed the following:

+- Added DOI numbers in the references, to allow for automatic linking.
+- Provided author names/roles/email addresses using the Authors@R format.

 ## Test environments
 * local Ubuntu 18.04 install, R 4.0.3